pershyn/storm-metrics-opentsdb/README.md

 This project is intended to be used with [grafana](http://grafana.org/), but can be used with others OpenTSDB frontends.

-So far it is required to have `tcollector` with `udp_bridge` plugin installed on every node of the cluster where the topology runs - see Dependencies.
+So far it is required to have `tcollector` with `udp_bridge` plugin installed on every node of the cluster where the topology runs - see reasoning in Dependencies.

+Developed for apache storm and kafka-spout version 0.9.5.

 ## Usage